 • Ibn al-Sabil (The Wayfarer)

-• The poverty line.
+All the scholars agree that al-Fuqara’ and al-Masakin are those who do not own sufficient wealth.
+However, they differ on the poverty line and the difference between two categories.
 The Hanafi school have used the Zakat Nisab as the poverty line to distinguish between the poor and wealthy.
 A person who owns wealth which is less than the Nisab, is considered poor.
 The Maliki, Shafi’i and Hanbali consider sufficiency as the distinguishing factor.
-Whoever does not own sufficient money to meet their basic living costs for himself and his dependents is poor.
+Whoever does not own sufficient money to meet their current basic living costs for himself and his dependents is poor.

 Zakat may be given to those in debt.
 The Hanafi school permit the payment of Zakat to any person whose liabilities exceed his Zakatable and surplus assets.
 Such a person is in debt.
 It is not necessary to give the Zakat in his hand.
 Zakat can be given to the creditor on behalf of the debtor with the latter’s acknowledgement.